 By Michaela Corr, Club Relationship Manager

-What is something about yourself you would like to share with your fellow members?
+What is one piece of advice you would like to share with your fellow members?

 [SC] Be active and socialize!
 You never know who you are speaking with and how that person may impact your life. ■